ozyurtf/cpu-scheduler/README.md

 - If one thread is blocked, the other threads can continue their execution.

 Disadvantages:
-- If we want to switch from executing one thread to another within the same process, we need to switch to kernel mode.
-(But note that if we would try to do the same thing in user-space implementation of the threads, we would have to send a signal which would be more expensive)
+- If we want to switch from executing one thread to another within the same process, we need to switch to kernel mode. *(But note that if we would try to do the same thing in user-space implementation of the threads, we would have to send a signal which would be more expensive)*

-### Combined Approach
+### Hybrid Approach

-In the combined approach, all the threads are created in the user-space.
+In the hybdrid approach, all the threads are created in the user-space.
 When we want to schedule and sycnhronize the threads, these are done in the user space in bulk.
 Then these threads that are implemented in user space are mapped onto smaller or equal number of kernel threads.

 The benefit of creating all the threads in the user-space is that it is more efficient compared to creating them in the kernel space.
 Because when we implement threads in kernel space, the kernel will need to manage various data structures (e.g. thread control block, kernel stacks, etc.) and resources.
 We will also need to switch from user mode to kernel mode whenever the user requests services from the operating system (e.g. IO operations), when interrupts (e.g, timer interrupts, device interrupts) or exceptions (e.g., page faults, division by zero) occur, and in some other cases.
 And switching to kernel mode is expensive.
 One of the reasons why this transition is expensive is, for example, because every time we switch from user mode to kernel mode, the CPU has to save the current execution context (e.g., program counter, register values, etc.) of the currently running mode (either user or kernel) and then load the context of the mode it is switching to.